-More so than rare vintage finds or DIY’ed Ikea upgrades, plants are one of the most impressive home furnishings—after all, it’s impossible to accidentally kill an accent chair.
-That might just be what makes plant-filled Instagrams so enticing: They showcase spaces filled with lush greenery, using plant life as a key design element that brings the outdoors inside to create a sanctuary-like effect.
-It’s almost impossible to take a glimpse at any given #plantstagram and not find yourself considering the purchase of a fiddle-leaf fig (or, okay, a pothos).
+More so than rare vintage finds or DIY-ed IKEA upgrades, plants are one of the most impressive home furnishings—after all, it’s impossible to accidentally kill an accent chair.
+That might just be what makes plant-filled Instagram feeds so enticing: They showcase spaces filled with lush greenery, using plant life as a key design element that brings the outdoors inside to create a sanctuary-like effect.
+It’s almost impossible to take a glimpse at any given #Plantstagram and not find yourself considering the purchase of a fiddle-leaf fig (or, okay, a pothos).

-You don’t have to have a totally green thumb to add some plants to your space, even if you consider yourself a total plant novice.
-With some advice from the experts (the #SOdomino plantfluencers we’re currently loving), you can craft a plant-filled home in no time.
-Read on for their best advice in their own words.
+You don’t need to have a totally green thumb to add some plants to your space, even if you consider yourself a plant novice.
+With some advice from the experts (the #SoDomino “plantfluencers” we’re currently loving), you can craft a plant-filled home in no time.
+Read on for their best tips in their own words.

 Erin Harding, @CleverBloom

-Your Plant Philosophy: I love having plants in my home.
+Plant philosophy: I love having plants in my home.
 Creating a tropical space in an otherwise mostly gloomy environment helps me battle the winter blues.
-My favorite thing is collecting plants or cuttings from friends—having a plant with a story behind it makes them even more special.
+My favorite thing is collecting plants or cuttings from friends—having plants with a story behind them makes them even more special.

-Best Plant Advice: Start with a few easy-to-care-for plants, add in more plants as you see fit, and find creative ways to display them around your home.
+Best plant advice: Start with a few easy-to-care-for plants, add in more as you see fit, and find creative ways to display them around your home.

 Summer Rayne Oakes, @homesteadbrooklyn

-Your Plant Philosophy: I had lived with a roommate who had always liked plants but mainly cut flowers.
+Plant philosophy: I had lived with a roommate who had always liked plants but mainly cut flowers.
 When she moved, I began to take a good look at the place.
-It felt really empty, so initially, I got a plant to warm up the space, which was my Ficus lyrata.
+It felt really empty, so initially I got a plant to warm up the space, which was my Ficus lyrata.
 I’m an environmental scientist and entomologist by training, so the plants I have are of great interest to me.
-I particularly like pushing the boundaries to see what can grow indoors—you know—plants that aren’t particularly considered “houseplants.”
+I particularly like pushing the boundaries to see what can grow indoors—you know, plants that aren’t particularly considered houseplants.

 I’ve also brought in grow lights.
-These lighting conditions, which often dictate where my plants are positioned in the house.
 I have a keen sense as to how a lot of my plants grow in the wild, so I’m always trying to re-create those conditions.
 I’m constantly moving plants, but I usually do it in waves.
 Some plants have never moved from where I put them, as they’ve just kind of taken on the space and made it their own.
 My Marsdenia floribunda vine is an example of that—it’s in my vertical swing garden and has clambered up it and found a crack in the ceiling for which to latch itself into.

-Number One Decorating Tip: My plants bring me pleasure, calm, and curiosity and give me an opportunity every morning to do what I call a moving meditation.
-I’ve somehow managed to nestle them into my space where they feel extremely natural—as if they were supposed to be there all along.
+Favorite decorating tip: My plants bring me pleasure and keep me calm and curious—and they give me an opportunity every morning to do what I call a moving meditation.
+I’ve somehow managed to nestle them into my space where they feel extremely natural, as if they were supposed to be there all along.

 Kristina Bing, @kbing

-Your Plant Philosophy: I grew up in a home that was always filled to maximum capacity with plants, so it was in my blood to continue the tradition in my own space.
-I love the way it feels when you find a plant that you feel like you have to bring home with you.
-My favorite part of collecting them is figuring out whether or not we are going to get along—I have this three-week trial period with any new plants where they decide if they want to live with me or not, like a date.
+Plant philosophy: I grew up in a house that was always filled to maximum capacity with plants, so it was in my blood to continue the tradition in my own space.
+I love the way it feels when you find a plant that you know you have to bring home with you.
+My favorite part of collecting is figuring out whether or not we are going to get along—I have this three-week trial period with any new plants in which they decide if they want to live with me or not, like a date.

-Best Place to Keep Plants: I like to choose plants that need high light due to the fact that my space has bright, natural light.
+Best place to keep plants: I like to choose plants that need high light due to the fact that my space has bright, natural light.
 I move them if I notice a change—sad or browning/yellowing leaves.
 The plants get to decide where they go, even if they look really cute in a particular place.
-If they are unhappy, it’s not worth it because the plant will be RIP.
+If they are unhappy, it’s not worth it, because otherwise the plant will RIP.

-Number One Decorating Tip: When I moved into my recent place, I had so many plants that I placed them before I placed some smaller furniture pieces.
-I love adding plants in colorful pots to shelving units and even in my kitchen, as well as plants with interesting shaped leaves so they work as art pieces.
-I also place plants—even if they are small—in my bathroom and kitchen so that the greenery is spread throughout the entire space.
+Favorite decorating tip: When I moved into my current place, I had so many plants that I placed them before I placed some smaller furniture pieces.
+I love adding plants in colorful pots to shelving units and even in my kitchen, as well as plants with interesting-shape leaves so they work as art pieces.
+I also place them—even if they are small—in the bathroom and kitchen so that the greenery is spread throughout the entire space.

 Morgan Doane, @PlantingPink

-Number One Decorating Tip: Certain plants are statement pieces just by themselves and can serve as anchors for the rest of my decor decisions.
+Favorite decorating tip: Certain plants are statement pieces just by themselves and can serve as anchors for the rest of my decor decisions.
 My Monstera deliciosa takes up a whole corner of my living room, but it works because it has a high ceiling and big windows to keep it happy.
 I’ve brought other pieces into the room to complement the plant.
-I’ve always heard that you should pick out something you love and design a room around it—so I did that with a plant rather than an armchair or coffee table.
+I had always heard that you should pick out something you love and design a room around it—so I did that with a plant rather than an armchair or coffee table.

 Patricia Garcia, @3chacha

-Your Plant Philosophy: I love nature, and plants give such good vibes to any space.
-Being able to admire their beauty is absolute bliss—and let’s not forget the health benefits too.
+Plant philosophy: I love nature, and plants give such good vibes to any space.
+Being able to admire their beauty is absolute bliss—and let’s not forget the health benefits, too.

-Best Place to Keep Plants: My apartment doesn’t get much direct sunlight, but there’s enough to keep a couple of cacti, succulents, a medium-size Monstera deliciosa, and many others alive and happy.
-There are others that don’t need as much light, so they are scattered throughout the house.
-During spring and summer, I have some plants next to and on top of the radiator.
-During winter, find a new place for them to keep them away from the heat.
+Best place to keep plants: My apartment doesn’t get much direct sunlight, but there’s enough to keep a couple of cacti, succulents, a medium-size Monstera deliciosa, and many others alive and happy.
+There are some that don’t need as much light, so they’re scattered throughout the house.
+During spring and summer, I place a few plants next to and on top of the radiator.
+During winter, I find a new spot for them to keep them away from the heat.

-Number One Decorating Tip: My home is a bag of Skittles.
+Favorite decorating tip: My home is a bag of Skittles.
 There’s color everywhere, and my plants add the green touch.
-They are in baskets on the floor and walls and in-between and on top of books in cute ceramic pots.
+They are in baskets on the floor and walls, and in between and on top of books in cute ceramic pots.
 They are a very important part of my decor, no matter where they are placed.

-Best Plant Advice: Start with one or two plants and learn as much as you can about their needs.
-If you manage to keep them alive for at least a couple of months, then keep adding to your collection.
+Best plant advice: Start with one or two plants and learn as much as you can about their needs.
+If you manage to keep them alive for at least a couple of months, then continue adding to your collection.
 I don’t believe in the “hard to kill” plant list, like sansevieria, aloe vera, pothos—I’ve killed them all before.
 I’m not proud of it, but I kept trying until I became a proud green mama of all the above mentioned.